 - It triggers spam filters, reducing deliverability.

-- It looks suspicious—people don’t trust unknown links.
+- It looks suspicious

 - It gets ignored because recipients prefer to verify you themselves.